ESTATE PLANNING PROCESS

 At the time of the first contact with YOU, our staff will set up a date and time for the first consultation meeting for which you should set aside 1 to 2 hours to go over your wishes and options.
 For married couples, this first consultation will need to be attended by both of you.
 After the first consultation meeting is scheduled with us by YOU, you can then delegate certain other people amongst your friends or family to help you with the other parts of the estate planning process.
 This is an important first step among others, to making sure your wishes will withstand a future challenge.

 At this point in the process, our staff will not be able to quote fees for our services because we don’t yet know what kind of assistance you need from us.
 The flat fee for your estate plan can only be quoted by the attorney upon review of your situation and the type of planning you need at the First Consultation meeting.

 Step 2 – The Client Questionnaire

-We want to maximize your access to the information YOU need to meet YOUR goals.
 When you come to your First Consultation, we ask that you bring your completed Client Questionnaire, where you provide your general asset and family information to help us understand and analyze your current situation.
 The types and values of property you hold, the ages of your children, your marital status, and general information about your concerns will help us provide you with information that is directly relevant to your situation.
 All information you provide is confidential.
-We will send the Questionnaire to you by email or mail, or you can complete it in our office by arriving 20 minutes before your consultation time.
+You can click here for the Client Questionnaire form, or we can send it to you by email or mail, or you can complete it in our office by arriving 20 minutes before your consultation time.